How To Become A Market Vendor

 - Good communication abilities, especially with the Market Manager, and with customers, including reasonably prompt (a day or two) replies to communications from all stakeholders.
 Also, the ability to maintain basic social media accounts for your business, especially Facebook and Twitter, are increasingly important, especially as relates to our ability to promote your business.

-The market applications for both of our markets can be found here:
+The market applications for our Saturday market can be found here: